EXPLORING THE DEFINITION OF “HUNTING” UNDER THE HUNTING ACT 2004

 The Hunting Act 2004

-James Hart writes legal analysis and opinion on issues dealing with the law on fox hunting and the need to reform the Hunting Act 2004.
-For more information visit Twitter and Substack.
+James SF Hart provides legal analysis and commentary on issues related to fox hunting law and advocates for reform of the Hunting Act 2004.